Hungarian Soviet Republic: Coup d'état

 On 20 March, Károlyi announced that the government of Prime Minister Dénes Berinkey would resign.
-The presentation of the Vix Note proved a fatal to the government, which was by then devoid of significant support.
-Károlyi and Berinkey had been placed in an untenable situation when they received a note from Paris ordering Hungarian troops to further withdraw their lines.
+Károlyi and Berinkey had been placed in an untenable situation when they received a note from Paris, the Vix Note, ordering Hungarian troops to further withdraw their lines.
 It was widely assumed that the new military lines would be the postwar boundaries.
+The presentation of the Vix Note proved fatal to the government, which was by then devoid of significant support.
 Károlyi and Berinkey concluded that they were not in a position to reject the note although they believed that accepting it would endanger Hungary's territorial integrity.
 On 21 March, Károlyi informed the Council of Ministers that only Social Democrats could form a new government, as they were the party with the highest public support in the largest cities and especially in Budapest.
 To form a governing coalition, the Social Democrats started secret negotiations with the Communist leaders, who were still imprisoned, and decided to merge their two parties under the name of the Hungarian Socialist Party.
 President Károlyi, who was an outspoken anticommunist, was not informed about the merger.
 Thus, he swore in what he believed to be a Social Democratic government, only to find himself faced with one dominated by Communists.
 Károlyi resigned on 21 March.
 Béla Kun and his fellow communists were released from the Margit Ring prison on the night of 20 March.
 The liberal president Károlyi was arrested by the new Communist government on the first day; in July, he managed to make his escape and flee to Paris.

 For the Social Democrats, an alliance with the KMP not only increased their standing with the industrial working class but also gave them a potential link to the increasingly powerful Russian Communist Party (Bolsheviks), as Kun had strong ties with prominent Russian Bolsheviks.
 Following Vladimir Lenin's model but without the direct participation of the workers' councils (soviets) from which it took its name, the newly united Socialist Party created a government called the Revolutionary Governing Council, which proclaimed the Hungarian Soviet Republic and dismissed President Károlyi on 21 March.
 In a radio dispatch to the Russian SFSR, Kun informed Lenin that a dictatorship of the proletariat had been established in Hungary and asked for a treaty of alliance with the Russian SFSR.
 The Russian SFSR refused because it was itself tied down in the Russian Civil War.
 On 23 March, Lenin gave an order to Béla Kun that Social Democrats must be removed from power, so that Hungary could be transformed into a socialist state ruled by a "dictatorship of the proletariat".
 Accordingly, the Communists started to purge the Social Democrats from the government on the next day.